Clarence Barber

 The death of young men as soldiers in World War I, coupled with the Flu Pandemic of 1918 wrought their eventual harm to the economy as a whole.
 The increase in secularization during the 'Roaring Twenties', as automobiles became widespread, and availability of electricity and electrical appliances and such, may have had its effect too.
 Barber showed in "On Causes..." that lower demand for mortgages and other loans preceded by some years a shortage of loan availability as the Great Depression deepened towards 1933.

 After the Winnipeg flood of 1950, he was economic adviser and director of research for the Manitoba Royal Commission Flood Cost-Benefit from 1957 to 1959.
-The result of which led to the construction of the Red River Floodway.
+The commission recommended the construction of the Red River Floodway.
 In 1987, he was made an Officer of the Order of Canada.
 In 2001, he was awarded the Order of Manitoba.

+In 1958-59 Barber served as the President of the Canadian Association of University Teachers (CAUT).
+During his tenure the CAUT dealt with a major controversy that arose as a consequence of the dismissal of Harry Crowe by United College (now the University of Winnipeg).
+The CAUT appointed a committee of inquiry consisting of Bora Laskin of the University of Toronto and V.C.
+Fowke of the University of Saskatchewan to investigate the circumstances of Crowe's dismissal and make recommendations.

+Barber was appointed in May 1966 as sole commissioner on the Royal Commission on Farm Machinery.
+His report was delivered in May 1971.

+During the year 1972-73 Barber was President of the Canadian Economics Association.

 In 1947, he married Barbara Anne Patchet.
 They had four children: Paul, Stephen, David, and Alan.

 From 1982 to 1985 Clarence served on the Royal Commission on Economic Union and Development Prospects For Canada, more commonly known as the Macdonald Commission.
 It was on this commission where he argued for free trade with the United States.